MoserMichael/cstuff/all/blog/_posts/2014-12-02-effective-modern-cpp.md

 (Item1)

-different kinds of type deduction in C++:
+different kinds of type deduction in C++: understaning template type deduction is the key to understanding the auto feature.

+same mechanism for:
-c++98 deduction for template&lt;&gt; member functions (like template&lt;typename T&gt; void f(const T &arg)
+- c++98 deduction for template&lt;&gt; member functions (like template&lt;typename T&gt; void f(const T &arg)
-c++11 auto and decltypeg
+- c++11 auto and decltypeg
-sc++14 decltype can be used with auto
+- c++14 decltype (can be used with auto)

-- the same mechanism for type deduction applies to all three cases.
+(the same mechanism for type deduction applies to all three of the following cases)

 1) (template is reference (or point))